 - a) Alerting Procedure.
-Once a report of a release or potential release of radioactive material is received the Gibraltar Health Authority will institute their Standard Operating Procedures for the emergency. - b) Monitoring will be necessary at the entrances of the Accident and Emergency Unit of St Bernard's Hospital to avoid inadvertent contamination spread from self-referral casualties.

-- c) If a casualty is found to be contaminated the person responsible for triage will decide whether the casualty should be sent to RNH.
+Once a report of a release or potential release of radioactive material is received the Gibraltar Health Authority will institute their Standard Operating Procedures for the emergency. - b) Monitoring will be necessary at the entrances of the Accident and Emergency Unit of St Bernard's Hospital to avoid inadvertent contamination spread from self-referral casualties. - c) If a casualty is found to be contaminated the person responsible for triage will decide whether the casualty should be sent to EZRC or mobile decontamination facility.
 Casualties are likely to present as general accident trauma and not conditions due to the effects of radiation.
-General trauma accidents are possible due to accidents from rapid evacuation, e.g. road traffic accidents. - d) If a casualty is suspected or confirmed by monitoring of being contaminated with radioactive substances the Ambulance Incident Officer (AIO) will decide on whether to send the casualty to RNH or decontaminate at the casualty assembly point, if possible.
+General trauma accidents are possible due to accidents from rapid evacuation, e.g. road traffic accidents.

-8.5.5 Co-ordination
+Co-ordination

-Co-ordination with other organisations will be through the Civil Contingencies Committee (C3).
+Co-ordination with other organisations will be through the SCG.